UW-COSMOS/project-docs/presentations_reports/milestone_3/README.md

 Open-source release of table/figure methods and deployment in xDD for continuous ingestion of relevant input documents.

 ### 2. Construct Earth systems models KB containing model tables/figures.
 Release of barebone-KB (with figures and tables) from ingested documents.
-Assessment and publication.